Views provided by UsageCounts

 handle: 2117/371392

-This document presents an automated pipeline to process sensor-based data produced during load tests on digitally twinned HS railway bridges.
+On the 14th of July 2022, UPC represented ASHVIN at the ISARC 2022, International Symposium on Automation and Robotics in Construction organized in Bogota, Colombia.
+UPC, a project partner, presented there a scientific publication entitled “Towards Automated Pipelines for Processing Load Test Data on an HS Railway Bridge in Spain using a Digital Twin".
+This paper was co-authored by Carlos Ramonell (UPC) and Rolando Chacón (UPC) and is related to the ASHVIN Demonstration Site #1 research.
+Abstract This document presents an automated pipeline to process sensor-based data produced during load tests on digitally twinned HS railway bridges.
 The research is developed within the frame of the H2020 European project ASHVIN, related to Assistants for Healthy, Safe, and Productive Virtual Construction, Design, Operation & Maintenance using Digital Twins.
-The pipeline is developed within a digital twin application based on event-driven microservices, which integrates the ASHVIN IoT platform, the IFC building information model and an array of services dedicated to automating processes performed during the operation stage of structural assets.
+The pipeline is developed within a digital twin application based on event-driven microservices, which integrates the ASHVIN IoT platform, the IFC building information model, and an array of services dedicated to automating processes performed during the structural assets operation stage.
 A load test carried out on a bridge located on a HS railway in Spain is used as a demonstrator.

 IoT, :Enginyeria civil::Materials i estructures::Tipologies estructurals [Àrees temàtiques de la UPC], Ponts, Bridges, Data processing, Digital Twin, Load tests, Àrees temàtiques de la UPC::Enginyeria civil::Materials i estructures::Tipologies estructurals, BIM, Automated pipeline, Event-based microservice architecture